As summer wanes, California could enter another active fire period in the fall

 In preparation for easterly winds, firefighters on the Caldor Fire have worked to protect communities downwind of the west side of the fire.

 “The containment lines there are so strong that we don’t have a concern of it being able to jump and head in a westerly direction,” said Kevin Brown, public information officer on the Caldor Fire.
-“Containment lines there are very well established.”
+“Containment lines there are very well-established.”

-As of Sunday, the NIFC reported 5,026,832 acres have burned nationwide — less than the 10-year average to date of 5,857,065 acres.
+As of Sunday, the National Interagency Fire Center (NIFC) reported 5,026,832 acres have burned nationwide — less than the 10-year average to date of 5,857,065 acres.
 Even though 90 percent of the West remains in drought and much of the region saw its hottest summer on record, an active southwest monsoon helped to slow what could have been a record western fire season.
-In fact, Arizona saw its second wettest July, according to the National Oceanic and Atmospheric Administration.
+In fact, Arizona saw its second-wettest July, according to the National Oceanic and Atmospheric Administration.
 Associated heavy rain and cloud cover helped to ease fire conditions in other western states.

 However, fire potential remains high in California and the Pacific Northwest, and in parts of Idaho, Wyoming, northwest Colorado, southern Montana, Minnesota and Hawaii in September.

-The evaporative demand drought index can be a good proxy for fire danger and indicates water lost to the atmosphere from high temperatures, sunlight, wind and other factors.
-Dark red areas show extreme drying this summer in California, the Pacific Northwest and across southern Canada and the northern-tier states in the United States.
+The Evaporative Demand Drought Index can be a good proxy for fire danger and indicates water lost to the atmosphere from high temperatures, sunlight, wind and other factors.
+Dark red areas show extreme drying this summer in California, the Pacific Northwest, and across southern Canada and the northern-tier states in the United States.